minetest/minetest/doc/lua_api.md

 color, meaning white surfaces get a lot of your new color while black parts don't change very much.

+A Multiply blend can be applied between two textures by using the overlay modifier with a brightness adjustment:

+    textureA.png^[contrast:0:-64^[overlay:textureB.png

 #### `[screen:<color>`

 Apply a Screen blend with the given color.
 A Screen blend is the inverse of a Multiply blend, lightening images instead of darkening them.

 `<color>` is specified as a `ColorString`.

+A Screen blend can be applied between two textures by using the overlay modifier with a brightness adjustment:

+    textureA.png^[contrast:0:64^[overlay:textureB.png

 #### `[hsl:<hue>:<saturation>:<lightness>`